Phone numbers

 Anger can be a symptom of depression, which is something that people don’t tend to realise.
 Many people with depression who experience intense anger don’t understand why they feel this way and don’t recognise the connection.

-Within this blog, we will look at how and why anger can be a symptom of depression.
-We will also outline the treatment options that are available for people who are currently struggling with their anger and their depression.
+Within this blog, we'll look at how and why anger can be a symptom of depression.
+We'll also outline the treatment options that are available for people who are currently struggling with anger and depression.

 A person with depression typically has a negative bias, where they see the world around them through a negative filter.
 Some examples include:

-• When remembering past events or conversations, they will recall them in a negative light or only remember the negative parts of them
+• When remembering past events or conversations, they'll recall them in a negative light or only remember the negative parts of them

-• They will typically react to current situations that they are going through in a negative way, finding it difficult to think of any positives
+• They'll typically react to current situations that they're going through in a negative way, finding it difficult to think of any positives

 • A person with depression will also tend to think negatively about the future

-What may Depression and Anger Outbursts look like?
+What may depression and angry outbursts look like?

 A person with depression may experience anger in a number of different ways.
 It can present itself in the following ways: